vodaza36/obsidian-insight-engine/instructions.md

 ### Functional Requirements
 - The plugin should be able to scan a single note and generate a list of tags.
 Thereby he should consider the list of existing tags.
 If no exiting tag fits then the plugin should suggest new tags.
-- The plugin should be able to scan the vault and suggest proper tags
 - The plugin should be available at the Obsidian marketplace.
 - Follow this tagging best practiced:
     - Use the "noun" form instead of "gerund" forms for verbs